Bamidele0102/retail-store-sample-app/innovatemart-project-bedrock/docs/DEPLOYMENT_GUIDE.md

 2. Provide the IAM user credentials and instructions to configure their AWS CLI.

 ## Conclusion
 You have successfully deployed the InnovateMart Retail Store Application on AWS EKS.

-For any issues or further configurations, refer to the documentation in the `docs` directory or reach out to the DevOps team.
+Next:
+- Review [Deployment Architecture Guide](./Deployment_Architecture_Guide.md) for environment-specific access patterns (ALB vs NodePort).
+- See [CI/CD](./CI_CD.md) to understand how changes are deployed via GitHub Actions.
+- Consult [Cost Notes](./COST_NOTES.md) to keep the sandbox inexpensive.